 Master of Science in Applied Behavior Analysis

-The on-ground Master of Science in Applied Behavior Analysis program will prepare students to become board certified Behavior Analysts (BCBA®), working with individuals with impairments such as autism spectrum disorders, developmental disabilities, or traumatic brain injury.
-This coursework has been verified to meet the academic requirements for eligibility to take the Board Certified Behavior Analyst Examination®.
-This program is offered at our West LA campus.
+The Master of Science in Applied Behavior Analysis program will prepare students to become board certified behavior analysts (BCBA®), working with individuals with impairments such as autism spectrum disorders, developmental disabilities, or traumatic brain injury.

 The BACB exam pass-rate data can be found here.
 Pass-rate data are not published for verified course sequences within their first four years of operation.

 Designed for both working professionals and full-time students alike, this program provides a thorough understanding of the concepts and principles of applied behavior analysis (ABA).
 Employing the practitioner-scholar model of professional training, a rigorous theoretical study is paired with in-depth clinical training where students will accrue experience hours working alongside professional behavior analysts, helping patients to develop adaptive skills for optimal functioning in educational, family, social, and occupational roles.
 Upon graduation and completion of all necessary experience hours, students will be eligible to sit for the Board Certified Behavior Analyst (BCBA) exam.

 To learn more about the online version of this program, please visit our Online Psychology Site.